worldcoin/hubble-commander/docs/json_rpc.md

 ### `hubble_getBatches(from, to)`

-Returns an array of batches in given ID range.
+Returns an array of batches with is statuses in given ID range.
+Batch statuses:

+- `SUBMITTED`
+- `MINED`
+- `FINALISED`

 Example result: